 In our village Assini, the majority of it’s produce are mandarins, less oranges, bergamots, pomegranates, olives and vegetables.
 There are a few varieties of mandarins such as clementins or nova but those with the most juice and flavour is a unique local cultivar called “the common mandarin” with pips in it which is amazing in taste.

-The Acropolis of ancient Assini (or Asine), today known as Kastraki is a rocky promontory by a natural harbour in the Gulf of Argolis, near the town of Tolo.
+The Acropolis of ancient Assini (or Asine), today known as Kastraki is a rocky peninsula by a natural harbour in the Gulf of Argolis, near the town of Tolo.
 The promontory is 52 m above sea level; it is 330 m long and 150 m wide.
 Some have linked the silhouette of the rock to a ship with full sails.

 According to Homer, Assini together with other Argive poleis (city states), such as Argos, Tyrinth and Epidavros, took part in the Trojan War with a fleet that consisted of 80 ships and was led by King Diomedes.